 Willamette Envision models both biophysical and human aspects of water use.
 The primary biophysical use modeled is evapotranspiration (ET) — water movement from soil and plants into the atmosphere.
 ET is calculated on a daily basis for all modeling polygons and responds to changes in landcover modeled by the forest and human systems modeling components.
 ET is modeled as follows:

-Upland forest (~70% of the basin land area in 2010 starting conditions) - For forested lands, WHM models ET using a Penman-Monteith expression that includes both transpiration from vegetation and soil evaporation.
+Forest (~70% of the basin land area in 2010 starting conditions) - For forested lands, WHM models ET using a Penman-Monteith expression that includes both transpiration from vegetation and soil evaporation.
 The Penman-Monteith expression includes vegetation canopy, represented by leaf area index (LAI), as an independent variable.
-Thus, upland forest areas respond to changes in canopy cover simulated by the forest dynamics models.
+Thus, forest areas respond to changes in canopy cover simulated by the forest dynamics models.
 For example, as the forest in a modeling polygon matures, leaf area index (LAI) rises, which leads to a higher ET.
 When a fire occurs, the LAI decreases to almost zero.
 Refer to Turner et al. (2016) for more details about modeled vegetation shifts and modeling ET in the Willamette upland forests.
 Some forest IDUs (about 2% of basin area) were left out of the state-and-transition model due to gaps in the initial condition data.
 Those forest IDUs are modeled for ET using Penman-Monteith, an LAI of 1, and a canopy height of 10 meters.

 Agricultural lands (~22% of the basin land area in 2010) - On agricultural lands, modeling of ET takes into account crop type and growth stage, and augmentation of soil moisture due to irrigation.
 The sequence for a modeling polygon is as follows.
 First, the human systems modeling components set the crop type and determine whether the land will be irrigated that year.
 Next, at a daily timestep, WHM determines crop growth stage and water requirements.
 The model then estimates actual crop water use (ET) by taking into account the amount of water available in the soil.
 Soil water can come from natural sources (e.g., precipitation) or it can be supplemented by irrigation if water is available (as determined by the water rights model).
 Modeling of crop water demand and ET is based on the crop cover approach as described in the Food and Agriculture Organization (FAO) Irrigation and Drainage Paper 56 (Allen, Pereira, Raes, & Smith, 1998) and further developed by Allen and Robison (2007).
-Refer to Jaeger et al. (in prep) for more details.
-Elsewhere (i.e. in non-forest, non-ag land, 7% of the WRB), LAI is arbitrarily set to a value of 1.0.
+Refer to Jaeger et al. (2017) for more details.

-Urban and other unforested areas (~8% of the basin land area in 2010) - Elsewhere (i.e. in non-forest, non-agricultural land), WHM models ET using a Penman-Monteith expression using a LAI of 1.0, and a canopy height of 10 meters, that does not change.
-However, in urban areas (~5% of the basin land area in 2010) modeling of ET also takes into account outdoor water use for lawns and gardens.
+Urban and other non-forested, non-agricultural lands (~8% of the basin land area in 2010) - Elsewhere, WHM approximates ET using a Penman-Monteith expression using a LAI of 1.0, and a canopy height of 10 meters, that does not change.
+In urban areas (~5% of the basin land area in 2010) modeling of ET also takes into account outdoor water use for lawns and gardens.
 Municipal water use is modeled by the human systems models as a unit for each urban growth area.
 A fraction of the water diverted for municipal use is added to ET.
 This fraction varies seasonally so that it is very small in winter and higher in summer when outdoor water use peaks.

 The rainfall-runoff model within WHM has nine calibration parameters related to snowfall, runoff, and percolation.
 Calibration of these parameters affects the flux between the conceptual reservoirs shown in Figure 1.
 We used the Parameter Estimation program, PEST, to identify sets of the 9 parameter values which produce good correlations between modeled and measured datasets.
 The calibration period was 1980-1994 and we used the following measured data sets in the calibration process: USGS stream gage records, NRNI synthetic flow data, Oregon SNOTEL snow survey records, and measured inflow data for federal reservoirs.
-We ran the model for the calibration period using meteorological forcings representing simulated historical climate conditions from the MIROC5 global climate model (MACAv1-METDATA).
+We ran the model for the calibration period using using meteorological forcings from MACA (Multivariate Adaptive Constructed Analogs) training data derived from observed weather station data (MACAv1-METDATA).

 We divided the WRB into a number of sub-basins for calibration purposes, ultimately using 14 different sets of parameter values in different parts of the WRB.
 Thirteen of the parameter sets were produced by Oregon Freshwater Simulations in 2016; one parameter set was taken from prior calibration work by Eric Watson and Heejun Chang at Portland State University in 2015.
 Our use of PEST was an adaptation and refinement of the methods used by Watson and Chang (PSU) in 2015.